 (630) 866-8468

 • With a PPA, you pay for power generated by solar panels with maybe a little money down.

-• No matter which option you chose, you are always tied to the grid, so any residual electricity needs are covered by your utility
+• No matter which option you chose, you are always tied to the grid, so any residual electricity needs

-• Both leasing and PPAs are low cost and there’s not a huge difference between them at the consumer level.
+• Both leasing and PPAs are low cost and there’s not a huge difference between them at the consumer

-Unity Solar can show you the advantages of all options available and help you choose the one that is right for you.
+Unity Solar can show you the advantages of all options available and help you choose the one

 What incentives are available?